John C. Reilly: Music

 In 2014, Reilly appeared on the music video for Mr. Oizo's song "HAM" in which he played Father.
 Directed by Eric Wareheim, "HAM" is an excerpt from the television comedy Rubberhead, which displays sketches from various comedians.
 In February 2015, John Reilly & Friends performed on NPR Music's Tiny Desk Concert series.
 In 2017, Reilly appeared in Lil Dicky's music video for "Pillow Talking".
 Additionally in 2017, Reilly appeared on A$AP Mob's album Cozy Tapes Vol. 2: Too Cozy as Principal Daryl Choad.

 In 2022, he sang the Percy French-composed song "Eileen Óg" with singer and button accordion player Séamus Begley on the Irish traditional band Téada's album "Coiscéim Coiligh /As the Days Brighten."

+On June 13, 2025, Reilly released his debut album What's Not To Love? under the pseudonym Mister Romantic.
+On June 17, he appeared as the titular character in the music video for "Archbishop Harold Homes" by Jack White.